benediktschulz/paper_pp_wind_gusts/README.md

 # Statistical Postprocessing of ensemble forecasts of wind gusts

-This repository provides R code accompanying the paper
+This repository provides R-code accompanying the paper

 > Schulz, B. and Lerch, S. (2021).
 > Name of the paper.